-Newsround's Guide to North Korea
+Newsround's guide to North Korea

 Its government doesn't like people from outside the country going there and finding out what's going on.

-What is life like in North Korea?
+What is life like there?

 These controls mean that most North Koreans may have little or no idea of world events, or how their country is thought of by the outside world.